 - Film festivals

-- Political Economy of Film and Television Industries, film festival research
+- Film festival research

 Falicov, Tamara L. Latin American Film Industries.
 Ser. ed.
 Michael Curtin, Ser. ed.
 Paul McDonald.
 British Film Institute (BFI)/Bloomsbury Academic.
 Forthcoming.
 International Screen Industries.

 Falicov, Tamara L. "Falicov T.L (2018) Diversifying Public Film Funding Policies in Latin America. ."
 Murschetz P., Teichmann R., Karmasin M (eds) Handbook of State Aid for Film.
 Media Business and Innovation.
 Springer, Cham.
 Ed.
 Paul Murschetz, Ed.
 Roland Teichmann, Ed.
 Matthias Karmasin.
 2 April 2018.

 Falicov, Tamara L. "The Interlocking Dynamics of Domestic and International Film Festivals: The Case of Latin American and Caribbean Cinema."
 Routledge Companion to Latin American Cinema.
 Ed.
 Marvin D’Lugo, Ed.
 Ana Lopez, Ed.
 Laura Podalsky.
 Routledge, 2017.
 266-278.

 Falicov, Tamara L. "“Film Funding Opportunities for Latin American Filmmakers: A Case for Further North-South Collaboration in Training and Film Festival Initiatives”."
 A Companion to Latin American Cinema.
 Ed.
 Stephen Hart, Ed.
 Maria Delgado, Ed.
 Randal Johnson.
 New York: Blackwell-Wiley, 2017.
 85-98.
 Blackwell-Wiley Companions to National Cinemas.